YeturiNithyaNiranjani/Google-Analytics-Report-Build/README.md

 Overall, this project provided valuable hands-on experience in analytics, reporting, and performance measurement while strengthening essential digital marketing and analytical skills.

----

-👩‍💻 Author

-Yeturi Nithya Niranjani
-Digital Marketing Intern
-CODTECH IT Solutions

----

-📌 Note

-This project was completed as part of the Digital Marketing Internship Program at CODTECH IT Solutions.
-The objective was to gain practical experience in website analytics, performance reporting, data interpretation, and digital marketing optimization using Google Analytics.